dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 Migrating Your Existing Tools to Use GitHub Apps
 ======================================================

 Dockstore 1.12 provides users with a way to keep their tools automatically updated (instead of needing to manually refresh) by using GitHub apps.
-Here, we will go over how to migrate your existing Dockstore tools to use GitHub apps.
-This tutorial assumes that you are are familiar with the  ``/.dockstore.yml`` file by having read our overview of :doc:`GitHub apps <github-apps>` and the :ref:`Registration With GitHub Apps` section in our workflow registration document.
 Registering a new tool with GitHub Apps is very similar to registering a new workflow with GitHub Apps.

 Before deciding to migrate your existing tools, consider the following differences between an existing Dockstore tool and a GitHub App tool: